-Your skin type will come into play here: if you have naturally oily skin, cleansing in the morning and again at night should be okay, but if you have dry skin on the other hand, you may be better off sticking to cleansing only in the evening and rinsing your face with cool water in the AM.
+Your skin type will come into play here: if you have naturally oily skin, cleansing in the morning and again at night should be okay.
+If you have dry skin, you may be better off sticking to cleansing only in the evening and rinsing your face with cool water in the AM.

 Also, pick your skincare products wisely.

 If you do happen to have dry skin, reach for a whipped mask that’s packed with powerful botanicals for skin so smooth, it’s like butter.